Landor Associates: 1960s-1980s

 From the 1960s to the 1980s, Landor established its headquarters on board the renovated ferryboat Klamath, moored in San Francisco Bay.
 This unusual arrangement was intended to foster creativity among the firm's employees.
 Mixing business with pleasure, the Klamath also hosted business symposia, cultural events and parties that included dignitaries, artists, business tycoons and celebrities.
 Although Landor's business eventually outgrew the ferryboat and moved to larger offices on land, the Klamath has remained its corporate symbol.

 Recent years

-In 1989 the company was acquired by advertising agency Young & Rubicam and subsequently became part of WPP Group.
+In 1989 the company was acquired by the advertising agency Young & Rubicam and subsequently became part of WPP Group.

 In 1994, the Walter Landor/Landor Collection was established at the National Museum of American History, part of the Smithsonian Institution in Washington, D.C.
 The collection contains business records and personal papers belonging to Walter Landor, oral histories, and portfolio materials such as original designer notebooks.

 Since 2004, Landor has published an annual survey of brand strength measured over a three-year period.
 The Breakaway Brands list is based on data culled from the proprietary BrandAsset Valuator and is regularly cited in business publications including Fortune magazine and Forbes.

 In 2021, Landor merged with the experience design agency Fitch to form the new agency Landor & Fitch.
-Both companies have been working under that name since.
+In 2023 the company's name reverted back to Landor.